Amplitude-Developer-Docs/amplitude-dev-center/includes/size/ios.md

 !!!info "SDK bundle size"
     You can get the SDK bundle size by using the [Cocoapods size measurement tool](https://github.com/google/cocoapods-size).
+Clone this repo and go in the root directory.
+Open your terminal and type, for example,